Allanflo88/GeometricFigures_Java/README.md

 # GeometricFigures_Java
 Learning Java with regular geometric figures

-This console application register until 10 of each figure.
+This console application register unlimited figures of each type available.

 Figures:
 - Circle